GSA/idmanagement.gov/_partners/fibf.md

 your feedback in the Cross-Agency Feedback Template.
 Comment period will end November 30, 2023.

-## M-19-16 - Centralized Mission Support Capabilities for ICAM
+## M 19 16 Centralized Mission Support Capabilities for ICAM

 Centralized Mission Support Capabilities for the Federal Government [M-19-16] calls for the Government to establish a process to identify mission support functions